ddunbar/swift-evolution/proposals/NNNN-swiftpm-c-language-targets.md

 This is a proposal for adding initial package manager support for the C, C++, Objective-C, and Objective-C++ languages (henceforth, simply referred to as "C" languages).
-This proposal is limited in scope to only supporting targets consisting entirely of C languages; there is no provision for supporting targets which include both C and Swift sources.
+This proposal is limited in scope to only supporting simple targets consisting entirely of C languages; there is no provision for supporting targets which include both C and Swift sources.